Quick! Our heroes need to have some sort of mystical object to find! Writer B:

 - They do, however, appear in the live-action movie.

-- In The King OF Fighters: KYO, the Yata mirror does appear.
-Chizuru uses it as a normal Magic Mirror, watching over Iori and Kyo's Battle in the Rain when she's not there.
+- In The King of Fighters: KYO, the Yata Mirror does appear.
+Chizuru can use it as a normal Magic Mirror, watching over Iori and Kyo's Battle in the Rain when she's not there.

-- In the OP of KOF XIII, a short sequence around 0: 20 shows Chizuru, Iori and Kyo alongside the game's rendition of the Amaterasu Treasures.
+- In the OP of KOF XIII, a short sequence around 0:20 shows Chizuru, Iori and Kyo floating nude in a void alongside the game's rendition of the Amaterasu Treasures.
 (Heavy spoilers, obviously.)
 As a Genius Bonus, Kyo's Kusanagi no Tsurugi is not represented as a katana, but as the double-edged longsword it should be.

-- As you would expect for a game starring Amaterasu, Okami features the three relics as your three weapon options— a mirror, a sword, and a 'rosary' of beads worn around the neck.
+- As you would expect for a game starring Amaterasu, Ōkami and its sequel Ōkamiden features the three relics as your three weapon options— a mirror, a sword, and a "rosary" of beads worn around the neck.

 - Also note, this is one of the rare examples where all the blades are double-edged straight swords (albeit a lot larger and wider than average) that match the "ancient (read:pre-katana) Japan" aesthetic.